ddev/ddev.com/src/content/blog/xdebug-debugging.md

 As a result of the complexity, there's an additional set of [WSL2 Xdebug debugging instructions](https://ddev.readthedocs.io/en/stable/users/debugging-profiling/step-debugging/#wsl2-xdebug-troubleshooting) in the docs.

 Remember that if you're one of the very unusual people who runs the Linux version your IDE inside WSL2, you'll be using `ddev config global --xdebug-ide-location=wsl2`.
 This is quite unusual.

+On any platform you can use `DDEV_DEBUG=true ddev start` and it will explain to you where `host.docker.internal` comes from with an explanation like this: `host.docker.internal='172.22.192.1' because IsWSL2 and !IsDockerDesktop; received from ip -4 route show default`.
+This can be especially helpful on WSL2.

 ## Contributions welcome!